 Small Local or Large Multinational?

-Developers range from small local and small foreign companies to large local and large foreign ones.
+Developers in Phuket can range from small foreign or small local companies to large foreign companies, and large well-known large Thai companies.

 Public Listed Company or One Man Band?